jshimkoski/component-library/docs/TreeView.md

         children: [...]    // Can be nested further
       }
     ],
+    // For items that should navigate or perform actions:
+    to: "/path",           // Optional: Router path (if using vue-router)
+    href: "https://...",   // Optional: Direct URL (renders as <a> tag)
+    action: function(){},  // Optional: Custom action to perform
     // You can include any other properties to use in custom rendering
     type: "folder",        // Optional: Can be used for custom icon rendering
     // ...other custom properties